-Table E.4 shows that energy efficiency measures installed through 2021 have saved more than 6.6 million Dth, a reduction in CO2 emissions of approximately 361,000 metric tons.
+Table E.4 shows that energy efficiency measures installed through 2021 have saved more than 6.6 million Dth, a reduction in CO_2 emissions of approximately 361,000 metric tons.
 We have achieved more than half of these savings since 2010.
 Savings per year have mostly ranged from 3 to 5 million therms, peaking at just over 6.3 million in 2013.

 We establish energy savings targets and create programs to achieve those targets every two years.
 The 2020-2021 biennial program period concluded at the end of 2021.
-The current program cycle runs from January 1, 2022, through December 31, 2023, with a two-year energy savings target of approximately 7.4 million therms.
-This goal was based on an extensive analysis of savings potentials and developed in collaboration with key external interested parties in the Integrated Resource Plan (IRP) process and the Conservation Resource Advisory Group (CRAG).
+The current program cycle runs from January 1, 2022, through December 31, 2023, and has a two-year energy savings target of approximately 7.4 million therms.
+This goal was based on an extensive analysis of savings potentials and developed in collaboration with key external interested parties represented by the Conservation Resource Advisory Group and Integrated Resource Plan Advisory Group.

 Puget Sound Energy spent more than \$15.5 million for natural gas conservation programs in 2021 (the most recent complete program year) compared to \$3.2 million in 2005.
 Spending over that period increased more than 35 percent annually.
-The low cost of natural gas and the rising cost of materials and equipment have pressured the cost-effectiveness of savings measures.
+The low cost of natural gas and the rising cost of materials and equipment have put pressure on the cost-effectiveness of savings measures.
 We are collaborating with regional efforts to find creative ways to make the delivery and marketing of natural gas efficiency programs more cost-effective and to reduce barriers to promising measures that have not yet gained significant market share.